It was like walking on a giant snow cone.

 There’s really no way one can completely describe the overwhelming beauty that is seeing the glacier from this vantage point: it truly has to be seen to be believed.
 Imagine huge sheaths of ice sparkling as they catch the sun rays, framed by a towering mountain range and vibrant foliage, surrounded by water so turquoise it could have come straight from the Caribbean Sea.
 Puffy white clouds floated overhead, and there was a sense of stillness only broken by the occasional rumble as the glacier calved, sending ice plummeting 60 metres down into the lake.
 It is a sight that leaves you truly in awe of this incredible planet.

-Our day ended with a four-kilometre loop around the boardwalk, with its multiple levels granting different vantage points of the frontal and lateral moraines which gave us a better sense of just how massive Perito Mereno is.
+Our day exploring the Patagonia landscape ended with a four-kilometre loop around the boardwalk, with its multiple levels granting different vantage points of the frontal and lateral moraines which gave us a better sense of just how massive Perito Mereno is.
 Sediment changed the hue of the pristine lake depending on where we stood, creating a kaleidoscope of blues ranging from azure to sapphire.

 It was no easy feat to tear ourselves away from the sight when it finally came time to head back to El Calafate, but the once-in-a-lifetime chance to walk on a giant glacier, sip its pure water, and soak in one of the world’s most magnificent landscapes made for a day none of us will ever forget.